taikedz/dockervisor/README.md

 Required:

-* Jockler is implemented in Python 3
+* Jockler requires Python 3.5
+	* For CentOS 7 you can find RPM packages of Python 3.5 at https://ius.io
 * You will need the latest docker-ce: see the [official docker documentation](https://www.docker.com/community-edition)

 Optional: